vyskoczilova/kybernaut-ic-dic/readme.txt

 }
 /`

-= I want to update customers meta when I change ICO or DIC value within order edit. =
+= I want to update customers meta when I change IČO or DIČ value within order edit. =

 You can use this snippet to update customers data when you edit order, just add them to your functions.php